 Alternatively, if you feel like exploring independently and want to have more flexibility, you can also rent your own small private boat and be the captain yourself (no skipper license needed).

-Stunning blue sea and cliffs in shades of orange and white at Polyaigos Island in the Aegean Sea, Greece
+A white boat floating in vivid blue sea, surrounded by cliffs in shades of orange and white at Polyaigos Island in the Aegean Sea, Greece

 5) Watch the sunrise at Sarakiniko beach

 If you don’t feel like waking up early to see the sunrise, head to Sarakiniko for sunset instead.
-Although there will probably be more people, I’ve heard that it’s still a beautiful experience.
+Although there will probably be more people, it’s still a beautiful experience.

-The volcanic cliffs of Sarakiniko beach illuminated by soft pink light during the sunrise.
+White volcanic cliffs of Sarakiniko Beach illuminated by warm pink light during sunrise

 Sarakiniko Beach | Things to do in Milos

-The emerald waters and white lunar landscape of Sarakiniko Beach in Milos at sunrise
+Emerald waters and white lunar landscapes of Sarakiniko Beach in Milos at sunrise

 6) Visit the colorful fishing village Klima

-With a seriously laid-back vibe, Klima is a great spot for spending a relaxed evening by the sea, taking a lazy stroll along its beach and admiring the picturesque boathouses.
+With its laid-back vibe, Klima is a great spot for spending a relaxed evening by the sea, taking a lazy stroll along its beach and admiring the picturesque boathouses.
 The village also has a few restaurants where you can enjoy a traditional meal with a sunset view.

 P.S.
 If you paid attention in your history classes, you might recall learning about a statue called Venus de Milo.
 This iconic piece of art was created in the 2nd century BC and was found near the village of Klima in 1820.